MortenMiddelthon/jpanel/README.md

-Raspberry Pi and node.js for powerlifting judge light panel
+Raspberry Pi and arduino code for powerlifting judge light panel